Research opportunities at MAM

 - Project Proposal Period – faculty are invited to submit their projects to the Coordinator

-- Application Period – projects are posted to the Repository; students send applications directly to faculty
+- Application Period – projects are posted to the Catalogue; students send applications directly to faculty

 - Selection Period – faculty select a student participant following application review, etc.

 Information about the available projects will be posted on a comprehensive repository, including details such as project duration, start date and stipend (where applicable).
 This repository of opportunities can be accessed on Portal or on THPhub.
-Note that the repository is scheduled to be updated in January/February for winter projects and in March for summer projects.
+Note that the catalogue is scheduled to be updated in October for projects from fall thru spring and in April for summer projects.

 For more information about research opportunities at MAM, please review the Program Guidelines for MAM Research Opportunities: